fanfanlatulipe26/XGZP6897D/README.md

 Initialization.
 Return true: device responding.  false:device not responding.

 `void readSensor(float &temperature, float &pressure);`
-Return both temperature in degres Celsius and pressure in Pa (the datasheet is not clear on how to read only one value….)
+Return both temperature in degrees Celsius and pressure in Pa (the datasheet is not clear on how to read only one value….)
+Temperature and pressure may be negative.

+## Platforms
+This library has been tested on Arduino UNO, Arduino ProMini, ESP32 and ESP8266.

 ## Version history
 - 1.0.0	Initial release